powsybl/powsybl-core/docs/simulation/security/action-dsl.md

 }
 ```

-**Note:** The activation criteria is evaluated during the simulation.
+**Note:** The activation criteria are evaluated during the simulation.
 If you want to save the initial value of a network's variable, you should declare a global variable at the beginning of your script.

 #### Network binding
-The network binding adds keywords in the DSL to get equipments by their IDs.
+The network binding adds keywords in the DSL to get equipment by their IDs.
 At the moment, the following keywords are supported:
 - `line`: to retrieve a [line](../../grid_model/network_subnetwork.md#line)
-- `transformer`: to retrieve a [two windings transformer](../../grid_model/network_subnetwork.md#two-windings-transformer)
+- `transformer`: to retrieve a [two-winding transformer](../../grid_model/network_subnetwork.md#two-windings-transformer)
-- `branch`: to retrieve a [line](../../grid_model/network_subnetwork.md#line), a [tie line](../../grid_model/network_subnetwork.md#tie-line) or a [two windings transformer](../../grid_model/network_subnetwork.md#two-windings-transformer)
+- `branch`: to retrieve a [line](../../grid_model/network_subnetwork.md#line), a [tie line](../../grid_model/network_subnetwork.md#tie-line) or a [two-winding transformer](../../grid_model/network_subnetwork.md#two-windings-transformer)
 - `generator`: to retrieve a [generator](../../grid_model/network_subnetwork.md#generator)
 - `load`: to retrieve a [load](../../grid_model/network_subnetwork.md#load)
 - `_switch` and `switch_` to retrieve a [switch](../../grid_model/network_subnetwork.md#breakerswitch)